NativeScript/docs-v8/advanced-concepts.md

 // global.onerror = function(err) {}
 ```

-For details on the worker plugin check out the [nativescript-worker-loader](https://github.com/NativeScript/worker-loader) repository.

 ### General Guidelines

 For optimal results when using the Workers API, follow these guidelines: